Last updated 22 July 2021

 We’re here in late July and it’s incredibly hot– high thirties, with some days verging on forty.
 As a result, we don’t have much enthusiasm for doing anything that requires much effort.

 We stay in Király and we really love it there.
 There are bars and restaurants close by, a wine bar across the street, easy access to the metro, and we’re within walking distance of most attractions.
 To be fair, sightseeing isn’t high on our to-do list in Budapest (aside from the wonderful castle over the river).
-This trip is about the wonderful food and the delicious cocktails and lemonades/
+This trip is about the wonderful food and the delicious cocktails and lemonades.

 During our time in the city, we try lots number of restaurants, and they are all good, and generally very reasonably priced.
 We try goulashes, stews and flatbreads, alongside less traditional foods.
 It’s all delicious.
-Paprika chicken becomes a favourite along with the lemon – seriously, it’d be worth moving to Budapest just for the lemonade!
+Paprika chicken becomes a favourite along with the lemonade – seriously, it’d be worth moving to Budapest just for the lemonade!

 We have leisurely afternoon drinks, go for long walks and venture out to a few bars.
 We visit a ruin pub and find it disappointing so we try another which is better.
 I love being in a big city again and relax into the swing of it, finding some normality and routine again.